nbogie/cyf-react-challenges/challenge-tv-show-info/teaching_notes.md

 **pre-coding - looking at the data**
 * looking at one episode of the JSON,
-* identifying and extracting key elements of the data:  episode name, img url, summary
+* identifying and extracting key elements of the data:  episode name, img url, summary.
+"What properties will you need from each episode?"
+What are their names?
+Are they nested within other properties?

-**pure JS**
+**pure JS coding**
 * extracting key elements of the data from ONE episode JSON (episode name, summary, img url, etc)
   * presenting in plain text on the (node) console
 * coding necessary manipulations of those key elements, presenting to console